nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Old Inmate Records in Nebraska

 Nebraska stores old inmate records, including parole or probation records, on the prisoner records database.
 Interested persons may contact reference staff for a complete Descriptive Record of Inmates.
-Send an email to hn.reference@nebraska.gov for procedures and costs for initiating a search.
+Email hn.reference@nebraska.gov with the procedures and costs for initiating a search.

 How do I Find Inmate Death Records in Nebraska?

-Send a written request to the Department of Corrections following the same instructions for requesting inmate records.
-If the death records are subject to public disclosure, the Department shall provide the requested documents.
+Follow the instructions for requesting inmate records to send a written request to the Department of Corrections.
+If the death records are subject to public disclosure, the Department will provide the requested documents.
 Interested persons may also submit a request to the Department of Health.
-Note that only surviving family members and authorized persons may request the death records.
+Only surviving family members and authorized persons may request the death records.
 Other persons must produce a court order granting access to the requested documents.

 How do I Conduct a Federal Prison Inmate Search?

-Federal prisons are responsible for holding offenders convicted of federal crimes.
-Depending on the extremity of the crime, offenders serve time in minimum or maximum-security facilities.
+Federal prisons hold offenders convicted of federal crimes.
+Depending on the severity of the crime, offenders serve time in minimum—or maximum-security facilities.
 Federal prisons are under the Federal Bureau of Prisons (BOP), and interested persons may find inmates using the BOP Inmate locator.
 BOP allows searchers to find information on inmates incarcerated as far back as 1982.
-To achieve this, the searcher may use the offender’s unique BOP number or full name.
+The searcher may use the offender’s unique BOP number or full name to achieve this.

 Furthermore, providing additional information such as race, age, and sex helps narrow down the search from thousands of results.
-Bear in mind that records on inmates incarcerated before 1982 are only available on the National Archives and Records Administration (NARA) website.
-There, the searcher will have access to a database of inmate information from 1870 to 1981.
+It is worth noting that records on inmates incarcerated before 1982 are only available on the National Archives and Records Administration (NARA) website.
+The searcher will have access to an inmate information database from 1870 to 1981.

 How Long Does it Take For An Inmate’s Information to Be Published in Nebraska Inmate Locator?